ajackson149/CS4337-Project/README.md

 run gui.py, this will show the UI interface where you can check out books and check in books

+As a librarian the librarian password is adminpassword

 Shoot me a message on discord if you have trouble with anything.